 What is it?
 An RSPB spot on a tiny island just off the coast of County Antrim.
 See puffins, razorbills, kittiwakes, guillemots and an upside-down lighthouse.

 Why go?
 OK, so this is another one that’s actually outside of Belfast.
 Apologies for sending you all over the shop, but if you’re wanting to explore the Belfast area, it seems a shame to limit yourself to the city itself.
-Get a blast of sea breeze whilst seeing the biggest seabird colony in Northern Ireland.
-There’s also a pretty unique lighthouse as well…
+Get a blast of sea breeze whilst seeing the biggest seabird colony in Northern Ireland (and that unique lighthouse).

 What is it?
 WWI light battle cruiser that you’re welcome to step aboard and explore below, above and on deck.

 Why go?
 For ship and naval enthusiasts, Titanic Belfast is the most obvious attraction.
 But don’t discount HMS Caroline.
 She might not have the same shocking history as the Titanic, but like many naval vessels, she has her own very tumultuous tales of life among the waves.

 What is it?
 High rope courses, climbing walls and zip wires at an activity centre in Colin Glen Forest Park.

 Why go?
 This is the thrill-seekers’ Belfast activity, a home-from-home for the type of person who likes to chat about their latest skydive.
 If you’ve got the balance (and head for heights) these rope courses provide brilliant views across the woodland area.
 On the Colin Glen site, you can also find other activities including kayaking, mountain biking, archery and laser tag.